 Certain individuals performing key functions for authorised firms must also be pre-approved by the FCA or PRA (as appropriate).
-There are currently two separate approval regimes for FSMA firms, the senior managers regime that applies to banks, building societies, credit unions and PRA-designated investment firms, and the approved persons regime, which applies to all other FSMA firms (although the FCA is currently consulting on extending the senior managers regime to all regulated firms).
-Both regimes extends to directors, partners, officers, senior managers and certain key employees (eg, the Money Laundering Reporting Officer and Compliance Officer).
+There are currently two separate approval regimes for FSMA firms: the senior managers regime that applies to banks, building societies, credit unions, PRA-designated investment firms and which was extended to insurers from 10 December 2018, and the approved persons regime, which, at the time of writing, applies to all other FSMA firms (although the senior managers regime will be extended to all FSMA authorised firms from 9 December 2019 and will essentially replace the approved persons regime).
+At present, both regimes extend to directors, partners, officers, senior managers and certain key employees (eg, the money laundering reporting officer and compliance officer).
 Applications for approval to perform 'controlled functions' or 'senior management functions' must be made prior to the relevant individual's appointment, and the PRA and FCA have up to three months to determine an application.
 A separate regime applies for payment services firms and e-money institutions.
 E-money or payment institution authorisation applications must be determined by the FCA within three months.
 In addition, firms that operate in lower risk environments, such as small e-money institutions and payments firms and consumer buy-to-let firms, may only need to be registered with the FCA.